ARCADE: Residual emission

 In 2011, the ARCADE 2 researchers reported, "Correcting for instrumental systematic errors in measurements such as ARCADE 2 is always a primary concern.
 We emphasize that we detect residual emission at 3 GHz with the ARCADE 2 data, but the result is also independently detected by a combination of low-frequency data and FIRAS."

 The ARCADE 2 science team came to the following conclusion concerning the unexpected residual emission at 3 GHz:

 We conclude that the residual signature is due either to a diffuse extragalactic background of emission from discrete radio sources with properties somewhat different than the faint end of the distribution of known sources or to unmodeled residual emission from our own Galaxy.
 Although we believe the former to be more likely, we cannot exclude the latter explanation.

 Radio waves have frequencies from 30 Hz to 300 GHz.
 The term space roar has been used to indicate the hypothesis that the ARCADE 2 results indicate that the actual faint end of the emission distribution of known sources is significantly different from the expected value predicted by the Lambda-CDM model given the known sources of emission.
+Possible hypothetical sources include diffuse large-scale turbulently merging clusters of galaxies or supernovae of the primary generations of stars.